Sand Chronicles Volume One is a manga by Hinako Ashihara, and it was published by VIZ Media’s Shojo Beat imprint.

 I also liked how much Ashihara utilizes the hourglass as a symbol throughout this volume of Sand Chronicles.
 The hourglass tends to be prominent in scenes that depict pivotal moments in Ann’s life.
 If I get a chance to read future volumes of Sand Chronicles, it will be interesting to see if the hourglass continues to be featured as prominently as it is in the first volume.

 Sand Chronicles is one of the better shojo manga titles that I have read, and it really shows a lot of potential for future volumes in the series.
-Personally, I would recommend Sand Chronicles to female manga readers who are fourteen or fifteen years of age and older.
+Personally, I would recommend Sand Chronicles to female manga readers who are 14 or 15 years of age and older.